-BUS 2903 Externship
+BUS 2903 Internship

 Provides students with experience in a business setting.
-Students will participate in externship during the final phase of program completion.
-There will be contracts signed between the school, students, and training site stating the rules and objectives of the externship.
+Students will participate in internship during the final phase of program completion.
+There will be contracts signed between the school, students, and training site stating the rules and objectives of the internship.